-The first horizon focuses on maintaining and defending your core business, while the second and third horizons involve nurturing emerging companies and creating genuinely new opportunities, respectively.
+The first horizon focuses on maintaining and defending your core business, while the second and third horizons involve nurturing emerging companies and creating genuinely new opportunities.
 As you develop your approach, strive to embed sustainability into each stage of the Three Horizons Model.
 This might include optimizing resource usage in established businesses, exploring innovative clean technologies in emerging markets, and uncovering breakthrough solutions to pressing environmental challenges.
 By unifying long-term growth with environmental goals, you'll position your business for tremendous success while contributing to a more sustainable world for future generations.

 Understanding the Three Horizons Model

 The Three Horizons Model is a growth strategy framework created by McKinsey that helps companies align their growth plans with environmental goals.
 This model aims to help you manage long-term growth and innovation in a coordinated manner.
 Explore each horizon to understand how this model can benefit your sustainable development journey.

 Horizon 1 focuses on your existing business, line extensions, feature updates, and optimization strategies.
 This is the stage where you can maximize your profits and cash flow.
 Some key aspects you may focus on are:

 - Improving the efficiency of your current operations to reduce environmental impacts

 - Reducing resource waste and improving bottom-line growth

 - Enhancing your corporate culture and value system to promote sustainability